-Note that on the basis of theoretical models, one might expect early-type galaxy bars to have stronger maximum torques simply because the bars are longer than those in later types (Elmegreen & Elmegreen 1985).
+On the basis of theoretical models, one might expect earlytype galaxy bars to have stronger maximum torques simply because the bars are longer than those in later types (Elmegreen & Elmegreen 1985).
 Apparently, bulge dilution is a more dominant effect, so that late-type galaxy bars are stronger in a relative sense.
-Note that this result refers mainly to Sbc-Sc galaxies as late-types, as our sample has few galaxies of types Scd and later.
+Note that this result refers mainly to Sbc-Sc galaxies as late types, since our sample has few galaxies of types Scd and later.
 This is a result of our sample biases.
-A distance-limited sample would provide more reliable results for the very late-type spirals.
+A distance-limited sample would provide more reliable results for the very late type spirals.